opensemanticsearch/solr-relevance-ranking-analysis/README.md

-# solr-ranking-analysis
+# Solr Relevance Ranking Analysis and Visualization Tool

-Solr Ranking Analysis and Visualization Tool
+This Open Source tool and Python Django based web user interface for easier Solr Relevancy analysis helps on search relevance tuning and debugging.